jeffreyhwatson/online_outcomes/README.md

 A Chi-Squared test was performed, and it was found that IMD band and outcome are not independent (p value=2.473461324525511e-120).
 In general, Distinction and Pass vary directly with IMD band.
 The higher the student's IMD band, the more likely the student is to pass or pass with distinction.
 Conversely, Withdrawn and Fail vary inversely with IMD band.
 In general, the lower the student's IMD band the more likely the student is to fail or withdraw.

-**IMD band has a small, statistically significant effect student outcomes.**
+**IMD band has a small, statistically significant effect on student outcomes.**

 **V = 0.08360564396104112**